 In an interview to a leading source, Ms. Chen told that she always had a passion for helping others.
-So, she gathered feedback from voluntary host organizations (VHOs) and volunteered to create an app that will bridge the gap between people and bring them together.
+So, she gathered feedback from voluntary host organizations (VHOs) and volunteered to create a mobile app that will bridge the gap between people and bring them together.

-After you’ve registered with the app, you’ll be lead to the dashboard.
+After you’ve registered with this volunteer mobile app, you’ll be lead to the dashboard.
 There you’ll see the app’s calendar that will list the past and future events as well as their real-time volunteering stats.

 You can avail incentives after you’ve volunteered for an event which can anything like free pastries from Delifrance or a free cable ride from Sentosa Development Corporation (SDC).
 It’s just like a box of surprises.
 You never know what you’re going to get.

 “People volunteer for these things,” you might be thinking.

 Well, this mobile app has 2,000 volunteers, 55 VHOs, and 14 sponsors within 4 days of launch (the stats are of September 3).
 It’s also making it easier for companies to volunteer at different places.
 They’re pretty impressed.